 - Group A Streptococcal pharyngitis: 5-15% of pharyngitis cases, S. pyogenes.
 Centor Criteria: GABHS-suggestive manifestations include fever (> 38°C or 100.4°F), tender anterior cervical adenopathy, lack of cough, and pharyngotonsillar exudate.

 - Rapid streptococci screening for GABHS has 90% to 99% sensitivity.
-If negative and group A streptococci is still suspected, throat culture is gold standard
+If negative and group A streptococci is still suspected, throat culture is the gold standard

 - Rheumatic fever and post-strep glomerulonephritis.

 - Consider gonorrhea pharyngitis in patients with recent sexual encounters, or with non-resolving pharyngitis.

 - Less likely exudative: CMV, EBV (mononucleosis), adenovirus (most common), influenza, herpes simplex